SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 2. Integration tests

-- Complete end-to-end flow
+- Full end-to-end flow

 - With real systems or mocks

-- In staging environment
+- In a staging environment

 3. Load tests

-- Expected peak volume (Black Friday, month-end)
+- Expected peak volume (Black Friday, month-end close)

 - Behavior under stress

-- Identify bottlenecks
+- Identifying bottlenecks

 4. Chaos testing